-IB Diploma students who wish to drop or add a course should do so within the first two weeks of the first trimester of their grade 11 year.
-Students need to fill out the appropriate course change form located at the student information center, and should discuss the requested change with the principal as soon as possible to check credit and scheduling implications.
+IB Diploma students who wish to drop or add a course should request to do so within the first two weeks of the first trimester of their grade 11 year.
+Students need to fill out the appropriate course change form located at the student information center, and should discuss the requested change with the DP Coordinator as soon as possible to check credit and scheduling implications, and class availability.
 The principal must grant permission for the change, and this process often involves discussions with the guidance counselor, IBDP coordinator, teachers, and parents.